Bidding war as farmland near Offaly border sells for whopping price per acre

 A portion of the 23 acres sold to two local bidders at public auction

-FARMLAND close to the Offaly border sold for a whopping €12,500 per acre at public auction recently.
+FARMLAND near the Offaly border has sold for a whopping €12,500 per acre at public auction recently.

 Auctioneer Matt Dunne was in charge of proceedings at the Maldron Hotel in Portlaoise where the 23 acre farm sold for €287,500.